-House Bill No. [insert number] amends the term of office for the sheriff of Orleans Parish.
-The bill specifies that the sheriff will be elected by the qualified electors of the parish and will serve a four-year term.
-However, it introduces a significant change regarding the start date of the term.
-The sheriff elected during the 2029 election will serve until January 9, 2034, which is less than a full four-year term.
-Following this, all subsequent sheriffs will take office on the second Monday in January after their election, rather than the first Monday in May as previously stated.
+House Bill No. 813, introduced by Representative Mandie Landry, amends the term of office for the sheriff of Orleans Parish.
+The bill specifies that the sheriff will be elected by the qualified voters of the parish and will serve a four-year term.
+However, it introduces a significant change regarding the commencement of the term: the sheriff elected during the parochial and municipal officers' election in 2029 will serve until January 9, 2034, which is less than a full four-year term.
+Following this, all subsequent sheriffs will take office on the second Monday in January after their election.

 Statutes affected: